 Your doctor also can prescribe or recommend a topical lotion or spray to reduce itching and discomfort from a rash.

-Avoid scratching a rash to minimize its spread and prevent it from worsening.
+Avoid scratching a rash to minimize its spread and prevent it from worsening and becoming infected.
 Keep the area dry and clean, using unscented, gentle soap and warm water.
 Applying calamine or hydrocortisone cream may help reduce and soothe the rash.

 Gargling with warm salt water can help soothe a sore throat.
-Resting and drinking plenty of fluids can help to sustain the energy your body needs to heal.
-Take any medication prescribed to you as directed and until it’s gone— even if you feel better.
+Resting and drinking plenty of fluids can help sustain the energy your body needs to heal.
+Take prescription medication as directed and until it’s gone to avoid a relapse — even if you feel better.
 If you develop a swollen throat rapidly and have difficulty breathing, you should be evaluated immediately in an emergency room.

-Frequent handwashing can help control the spread of infection.
+Frequent hand-washing helps control the spread of infection.
 This includes washing your hands after sneezing, before and after eating, and after direct contact with others.

-Avoiding common allergens like strongly scented cosmetics and cigarette smoke can reduce the likelihood that you’ll experience a reaction.
-Knowing which substances you’re allergic to can help you better avoid them and prevent unpleasant symptoms.
+Avoiding common allergens such as strongly scented cosmetics and cigarette smoke can reduce the likelihood of a reaction.